Ayfri/Kore/website/src/jsMain/resources/markdown/doc/oop/Dynamic_Strings.md

 )
 ```

-Every field defaults to the matching `OopConstants.string*` value, so changing one of those moves the default for
+Every field defaults to the matching `OopConstants.string*` value, so changing one of those moves the default for every
-every datapack in the project instead.
+datapack in the project instead of for a single one.

-## A complete end-to-end example
+## End-to-end example

-The following snippet wires every major feature together: it reads a player-provided command argument, normalises it,
-splits it on `,`, iterates on every piece, and writes a summary in chat.
-It exercises macros, recursion, the list
+This pipeline normalises a raw input, splits it, iterates on every piece and writes a summary in chat.
+It exercises
-primitives and the customisable runtime.
+macros, recursion, the list primitives and the scoreboard results.

 ```kotlin
 import io.github.ayfri.kore.DataPack